databio/pepatac/README.md

 - rDNA
 - repbase

 We have provided indexed assemblies for download for each of these **for human** in the [ref_decoy](https://github.com/databio/ref_decoy) repository (excluding repbase, which is not publicly available).
-If any (or all) of these assemblies are not provided, the step is simply skipped.
+Any assemblies not provided are skipped.

+**Fraction of reads in peaks (FRIP).** By default, the pipeline will calculate the FRIP as a quality control, using the peaks it identifies internally.
+If you want, it will **additionally** calculate a FRIP using a reference set of peaks (for example, from another experiment).
+For this you must provide a reference peak set (as a bed file) to the pipeline.
+You can do this by adding a column named `FRIP_ref` to your annotation sheet (see [pipeline_interface.yaml](/config/pipeline_interface.yaml)).
+Specify the reference peak filename (or use a derived column and specify the path in the project config file `data_sources` section).

 ## Installing